-In developing the proposed model consideration was given to the different aspects of adoption services and each was aligned to one of the tiers of service.
+In developing the model as set out below consideration was given to the different aspects of adoption services and each was aligned to one of the tiers of service.
 In some cases functions may sit across two tiers.

 National Adoption Service